artainmo/total_perspective_vortex/README.md

 Singular value decomposition is most often used when data is sparse, meaning it contains many zero values.<br>
 This dimensionality reduction method uses matrix decomposition also known as matrix factorization which reduces a matrix to its constituent parts.

+###### CSP

+Common spatial patterns is the most used dimensionality reduction algorithm when handling EEG datas.<br>
+It is used in signal processing, such as EEG signals, to find the most salient patterns in the data thus putting a spot light on the input datas with most predictive value.

 # Resources